girishpn/docker/README.md

 1. A docker file created to pull Centos image from docker hub,mount the volume from host machine, and install the packages Nginx,Apache,php & ansible.

 2. Ansible not used as Entrypoint and CMD in dockerfile.
-Configurations and playbooks can be implemented once the docker container made avail in git, which is in progress.
+Since used AWS instance for testing, not volume created to mount in container.
+It is scripted but commented out.

 3. Systemctl is not enabled via dockerfile, so services have to be enabled/disabled from ansible playbook as the last part of deployment.